Thermodynamics of exponential Kolmogorov-Nagumo averages: Non-equilibrium thermodynamics

 \section{Non-equilibrium thermodynamics}

-In this section, we extend the thermodynamics to the case of non-equilibrium systems subject constraints in the form of Kolmogorov-Nagumo averages.
-We focus on Legendre structure, $H$-theorem and entropy production.
-Finally, we end this section considering detailed and integrated fluctuation theorems.
+In this section we investigate the thermodynamics of non-equilibrium systems subject to constraints in the form of Kolmogorov-Nagumo averages.
+We focus on their L\'{e}gendre structure, $H$-theorem, entropy production, and detailed and integrated fluctuation theorems.